-Lara Foley: PROJECT MANAGER Lara has been working for WCS since 2002 and has a Masters degree from the Institute for Geo-information Science and Earth Observation in the Netherlands.
+Lara Foley: TECHNICAL ADVISOR Lara has been working for WCS since 2002 and has a Masters degree from the Institute for Geo-information Science and Earth Observation in the Netherlands.
 She uses Geographic Information Systems (GIS) mapping to highlight wildlife use in the Tarangire ecosystem and across Tanzania, and she is also responsible for overseeing the program’s administration.
 She is a co-author of a “Field Guide to the Larger Mammals of Tanzania”.

-Boniface Osujaki: FIELD RESEARCH ASSISTANT Boniface joined WCS in 2012 as a field officer to supervise the Village Game Scouts outside of Tarangire National Park.
+Boniface Osujaki: SENIOR RESEARCH ASSISTANT Boniface joined WCS in 2012 as a field officer to supervise the Village Game Scouts outside of Tarangire National Park.
 When he was a boy he took care of his family’s cattle and would see wildlife in the pastures that shared the grass with his livestock.
 He took an interest in studying wildlife and joined the College of African Wildlife Management at Mweka, graduating with a diploma in wildlife management.

 Dennis Minja: MANAGER SERENGETI CHEETAH PROJECTDennis has spent seven years to date working on big cats